onetapbeyond/gen_metrics/PITCHME.md

 ### GenMetrics Reporting

-- Metrics are published on a periodic window interval
+- Metrics are published periodically
 - By a dedicated reporting process
 - Any application can subscribe for metrics events
 - Can then aggregate, render, persist, etc metrics data